 Social growth trends also play an important role in the economy of the Purchase Region.
 Median income and housing characteristics of the region are valuable tools in analyzing these growth trends.
-Tables 9.38 and 9.39 describe the median income and housing characteristics retrieved from the Kentucky State Data Center Census 2010 information.
+Tables 9.38 and 9.39 describe the median income and housing characteristics retrieved from the Kentucky State Data Center Census 2020 information.

-The Purchase Region's Mississippi River Counties are expected to have a small population decrease over the next 10 years.
-The remaining Counties are projected to have a modest increase in population from 2010 to 2020.
 Development is not likely to occur in flood regions identified in each jurisdiction, because the threat of flooding is known and occurs on an annual basis.
 McCracken County is an exception because much of its current industrial capacity, recent expansion, and likely future growth takes place at or near Riverports.
 McCracken County is a Member of the NFIP and has implemented a Flood Plain Ordinance in accordance with the applicable paragraphs of the Kentucky Revised Statues.

-Table 9.38 2010 Census and ACS 2011-2015 Median Household Income
+Table 9.40 2010 Census and ACS 2020 Median Household Income